AverageAlli/Quinary-Calculator-9/README.md

 It looks and functions like a standard calculator but is restricted to quinary input and operations.

 ---
+## Tutorial
+First, notice that this is a quinary calculator and is limited to base 5 results.

+To use the calculator, first enter in the first operand of your choosing.
+Next, press the operator of your choosing.
+After that, enter in the second operand of your choosing.
+Finally, press the enter button to get the quinary result of your entries.

 # Team Members and Designated Tasks:
 Jaydon: html & CSS
 Kyle: html & CSS